gigapi/gigapi_querier/icecube/README.md

-# IceCube - Lightweight Iceberg REST Catalog
+# IceCube - Lightweight Iceberg & Delta Lake REST Catalog

-IceCube is a lightweight implementation of the Apache Iceberg REST catalog protocol, designed to work with existing hive-partitioned parquet files.
-It provides metadata management and query optimization for DuckDB and other Iceberg-compatible clients.
+IceCube is a lightweight implementation of catalog protocols for both Apache Iceberg and Delta Lake formats.
+It provides metadata management and query optimization for DuckDB and other compatible clients.

 ## API Endpoints